 As an example, several years ago, four San Antonio women set out to accomplish what most considered to be impossible in the State of Texas.
 Lisa Barry, an elementary school teacher, who for some time had included Holocaust studies in her students' lessons as a way to counter hate and bullying in school.
 She got together with Sharon Scharff Greenwald, Varda Ratner, and Ginny Wind, members of the San Antonio Chapter of the National Council for Jewish Women.
-The four of them, who became affectionately known as "The Four Ladies in the Car," for their never-ending trips to Austin in lobbying for Texas to make Holocaust education mandatory in the curriculum for all Texas public schools.
-The ladies were brushed off, turned away and discouraged a countless number of times, but never gave up.
+The four of them. who became affectionately known as "The Four Ladies in the Car," for their never-ending trips to Austin in lobbying for Texas to make Holocaust education mandatory in the curriculum for all Texas public schools.
+The ladies were brushed off, turned away room was used over the summer for staff development.
+"Well," I thought to myself as I looked around my classroom as my allotted hour was winding down, "what a long, strange trip it's been, but everything will be back to normal in August." and discouraged a countless number of times, but never gave up.
 Finally, they connected with State Senator Jose Menendez from San Antonio, who became interested in their cause and agreed to sponsor a bill regarding it.
 After much work and effort, in 2019, SB1828 was signed into law, establishing Holocaust Remembrance Week in public schools across Texas - a week during which Holocaust lessons will be taught as part of the curriculum at all grade levels in all Texas public schools throughout the state.
 Holocaust museums in Texas are actively working with teachers throughout the state and the Texas Holocaust and Genocide Commission in helping create the educational material to be used for this designated week.
 It is imperative that we teach this history; for as espoused in the epigraph from Santayana quoted in William Shirer's The Rise and Fall of the Third Reich: